obophenotype/bio-attribute-ontology/docs/editors-guide.md

 Sometimes, a new term you are using in a DOSDP pattern is *not yet* in a slim.
 So you will have to *refresh* the slim first.

+### Refresh LIPID Maps

+LIPID map is currently (03.06.2023) not imported, but curated manually, because https://www.lipidmaps.org/resources/sparql does not work.
+To update the LIPID maps imports, you have to

+- Add a LIPID term to https://github.com/obophenotype/bio-attribute-ontology/blob/master/src/templates/external.tsv
+- When refreshing the imports in the usual way, this TSV file (a ROBOT template) is built in place of a proper LIPID MAPS mirror.

 ### Refresh PRO Slim:

 *Note*: you will need at least 32 GB RAM for this